OuhscBbmc/data-science-practices-1/ch-coding.md

 ### Data Types {#coding-simplify-types}

 Use the simplest data type reasonable.
 A simpler data type is less likely contain unintended values.
 As we have seen, a string variable called `gender` can simultaneously contain the values "m", "f", "F", "Female", "MALE", "0", "1", "2", "Latino", "", and `NA`.
-On the other hand, a boolean variable `gender_male` can be only `FALSE`, `TRUE`, and `NA`.^[The equivalent of R's `logical` data type is called a `bit` in [SQL Server](https://docs.microsoft.com/en-us/sql/t-sql/data-types/bit-transact-sql), and a `boolean` in [Postgres](https://www.postgresql.org/docs/current/datatype-boolean.html) and [MySQL](https://dev.mysql.com/doc/refman/8.0/en/boolean-literals.html).]
+On the other hand, a boolean variable `gender_male` can be only `FALSE`, `TRUE`, and `NA`.^[The equivalent of R's `logical` data type is called a `bit` in [SQL Server](https://docs.microsoft.com/en-us/sql/t-sql/data-types/bit-transact-sql), and a `boolean` in [Postgres](https://www.postgresql.org/docs/current/datatype-boolean.html) and [MySQL](https://dev.mysql.com/doc/refman/8.0/en/boolean-literals.html).
+SQLite's `integer` is best alternative for boolean variables.]

 [SQLite](https://www.sqlite.org/datatype3.html) does not have a dedicated datatype, so you must resort to storing it as `0`, `1` and `NULL` values.
 Because a caller can't assume that an ostensible boolean SQLite variable contains only those three values, the variable should be checked.

-Once you have cleaned a variable in your initial ETL files (like an [Ellis](https://ouhscbbmc.github.io/data-science-practices-1/patterns.html#pattern-ellis)), lock it down so you do not have to spend time in the downstream files verifying that no bad values have been introduced.
+Once you have cleaned a variable in your initial ETL files (like an [Ellis](https://ouhscbbmc.github.io/data-science-practices-1/patterns.html#pattern-ellis)), establish boundaries so you do not have to spend time in the downstream files verifying that no bad values have been introduced.
 As a small bonus, simpler data types are typically faster, consume less memory, and translate more cleanly across platforms.

-Within R, the preference for numeric-ish variables is
+Within R, numeric-ish variables can be represented by the following four data types.
+Use the simplest type that adequately captures the information.  `logical` is the simplest and `numeric` is the most flexible.

 1. `logical`/boolean/bit,
 1. `integer`,
 1. `bit64::integer64`, and
 1. `numeric`/double-precision floats.

-The preference for categorical variables is
+Categorical variables have a similar spectrum.
+After `logical` types, `factor`s are more restrictive and less flexible than `character`s.^[In the database world, `character` variables are typically represented by the `varchar`; when setting the maximum length, consider padding with some extra character.
+If most of the entries are eight to ten characters, consider using `varchar(15)`.
+Mimicking a `factor` variable is more complicated.
+Factor levels are typically defined in a dedicated table (commonly called a lookup table), and then referenced with a foreign key relationship.
+In many circumstances saving an R factor to a database, we will use a simple `varchar`.]

 1. `logical`/boolean/bit,
 1. `factor`, and